waynebhayes/SpArcFiRe/scripts/AlignBandColors/README.md

 ## About

 AlignBandColors is a program that aligns inter-waveband images of the same galaxy to a 1/30th of a pixel accuracy.
-A detailed analysis of this program was published in the Journal of Astronomy and Computing [link tbd].
+A detailed analysis of this program was published in the [Journal of Astronomy and Computing](https://www.sciencedirect.com/science/article/pii/S2213133722000415).

 ## Requirements

 - Using a x86 Linux based operating system

-- Python 3.10
+- Python 3.10 environment outlined below
-   - astropy        (5.0.4)
-   - matplotlib     (3.5.1)
-   - numpy          (1.22.3)
-   - Pillow         (9.1.0)
-   - psutil         (5.9.0)
-   - scipy          (1.8.0)

-- [Recommended] 16GB of memory or more
+- (Recommended) 16GB of memory or more
-    - If running into memory limitations, turn `-runInParallel` off
+    - If running into memory limitations, turn `-runInParallel` off, this will process only a single image at a time.
-    - If still running into issues then lower `-upscaleFactor` (this will lead to lower accuracy if less than 100)
+    - If still running into issues then lower `-upscaleFactor` (this will lead to lower accuracy if less than 100).

-## Setup
+## Environment Setup
+Install Python 3.10 and the included pip packages requirements.txt.
+This can be done globally or use through pyenv as outlined below.

+### Pyenv Setup
+1. Follow [this link](https://realpython.com/intro-to-pyenv/) for instructions on setting up pyenv.
+Be sure to install all system packages listed and add the required changes to your shell profile.
-Install Python 3.10 and run `setup.sh` to install all of the above libraries.
+2. Install Python 3.10 with the following `
+pyenv install 3.10`
+3. Confirm it is available with `pyenv versions`
+4. Navigate to the `AlignBandColors` directory and set the local python version using `pyenv local 3.10`, verify it is selected by `pyenv versions`
+5. Install the required packages using `python -m pip install -r requirements.txt`

+## Image Setup
 Before running AlignBandColors on images, make sure to have your input images organized as follows:

 InputDirectory/